Print and Web Edit: A Touchdown for Shawn Hubbard

 Shawn's old Ravens gallery.

 With Shawn’s new edit, it was important for me to focus on streamlining the content and showing only the most commercially viable, brand-relevant images in a more creative and dynamic way.
 And while it’s always nice when photographers reveal some of their personal work and projects, it’s important to keep in mind that there is such a thing as the proper place and time.
 With Shawn having photographed the Ravens for a number of years and building up an incredibly strong reputation as a Sports and Fitness photographer, it was important to choose the projects he’s showing carefully and strategically.

 In addition to the new active lifestyle images and team coverage, Shawn sent over some really great work he recently did for the Packers that I wanted to include in the edit.
 For the new site, I planned to structure his work in the following manner: NFL, which would include 3 galleries: Baltimore Ravens, Green Bay Packers, and Superbowl Highlights; Active Lifestyle, which would include commercial and editorial sports and fitness lifestyle images; and Stories, which would include the two strongest and most developed stories that tied into Shawn’s overall brand: Making the Cut, and Baltimore Responds.

-In order to organize all the game coverage in an interesting manner, I decided to tell a story within each gallery, engaging the viewer and showing a multitude of decisive moments that included portraits, expressions, passes, plays, and victories.
+In order to organize all the game coverage in an interesting manner, I decided to tell a story within each gallery, engaging the viewer and showing a multitude of decisive moments that included portraits, expressions, plays, and victories.

 Here are thumbnail views of Shawn’s new Ravens and Packers galleries.
 Notice how much better the work flows by showing less content and sequencing images that have a strong push and pull from one image to the next: